 SI Art Award 2021

 I was awarded the Soroptimist International Art Prize of the European Metropolitan Region of Nuremberg.
-The award ceremony took place in the context of an exhibition on October 22, 2021 at the Kulturverein Badstraße 8 e.V. in Fürth www.si-fuerth.de/presse/pressemitteilungen
+The award ceremony took place in the context of an exhibition 2021 at the Kulturverein Badstraße 8 e.V. in Fürth www.si-fuerth.de/presse/pressemitteilungen

 Volker Hinniger Award 2020

 The city of Bamberg awards the Volker Hinniger Prize every 3 years.
-In the context of a solo exhibition in the Villa Dessauer, I was ceremoniously presented with the award at the vernissage on 12.09.21. www.museum.bamberg.de
+In the context of a solo exhibition in the Villa Dessauer, I was ceremoniously presented with the award in 2021. www.museum.bamberg.de

 Monograph – Stefanie Brehm Works

-The artist catalogue represents with selected works my work of the past 5 years.
+The artist catalogue represents with selected works my work of 2016-2020.
 As part of the catalogue sponsorship of the Berufsverband Bildender Künstler Mittelfranken (BBK), in collaboration with Wildner+Designer I realised this extensive and high-quality catalogue.
 It was presented at the end of September 2020 as part of the debutants’ exhibition at the Künstlerhaus Nuremberg.

 Catalog as ePaper – Catalog Order